 I was the co-founder of Mobile Monday Nigeria team and works on how to connect Startups / businesses to Angel Investors / Venture Capitals.
 Aside this, I was a member of the steering committee of Lagos Angel Network – an exclusive network of angel investors focused on supporting start-up entrepreneurs in Lagos and environs.

 How could I miss this out?
-Hmm…I was the Business Manager, Nokia Life, Nokia West Africa and currently lead all Developer Experience activities in Nokia West & Central Africa.
-This has given me the opportunity launch services that help to improve people’s livelihood.
+Hmm…I was the Business Manager, Nokia Life, Nokia West Africa and led all Developer Experience activities in Nokia West & Central Africa afterwards.
+I later joined Microsoft’s DX team as part of its acquisition of Nokia’s Device Business Unit.
+This gave me the opportunity to launch services that help to improve people’s livelihood.

-In February 2016, I co-founded Tivas and currently lead a team of passionate people focusing on connecting people at the bottom of the socio-economic pyramid with services / solutions that improve their lives and livelihoods.
-We currently do this through – Jama and Nok360.
+In January 2014, I co-founded Nok360 which later became Tivas in 2016 and currently lead a team of passionate people focusing on connecting people at the bottom of the socio-economic pyramid with services / solutions that improve their lives and livelihoods.
+We currently do this through – Jama, Nok360 and Valucharge.
 Through Jama, we are trying to two problems – lack of access to relevant data for small businesses and unemployment.